carlesbarreda/certbot-dns-dinahosting/README.rst

 .. code-block:: ini

-   certbot_dns_dinahosting:dns_dinahosting_username = myremoteuser
+   dns_dinahosting_username = "myremoteuser"
-   certbot_dns_dinahosting:dns_dinahosting_password = verysecureremoteuserpassword
+   dns_dinahosting_password = "verysecureremoteuserpassword"

-The path to this file can be provided interactively or using the ``--certbot-dns-dinahosting:dns-dinahosting-credentials`` command-line argument.
+The path to this file can be provided interactively or using the ``--dns-dinahosting-credentials`` command-line argument.
 Certbot records the path to this file for use during renewal, but does not store the file's contents.

 **CAUTION:** You should protect these API credentials as you would the password to your Dinahosting account.
 Users who can read this file can use these